-- A reference to the CDI's legal authority for adopting the regulatory change.
+- CDI's legal authority for adopting the regulatory change.

 - An informative digest containing a concise and clear summary of what the regulatory change would do.

-- The deadline for submission of written comments on the agency's proposal.
+- The deadline for submission of written comments on the proposed regulatory action.

-- The notice may also include the date, time, and place of a public hearing to be held by the agency for receipt of oral testimony on the proposed regulatory change.
+- The notice may also include the date, time, and place of a public hearing to be held by the Department for receipt of oral testimony on the proposed regulatory change.

 Following the close of the written comment period, the CDI must formally adopt the proposed regulatory changes and prepare the final "rulemaking file."
 Although this file contains many pieces of information, the rulemaking file - which is a public document - must contain a final statement of reasons, a summary of each comment made on the proposed regulatory changes, and a response to each comment.